Sheyi-seph/The-end-of-me/alexis/0_00-basics/02-shell_perms/README.md

 11-perm_subs
 This script give the owner, group and all, executive permissions to all the files and subdirs in the current dir

+12-dir_751
+This script creates a dir 'newdir' in the current dir with the permissions 751